asfandyarsaeed1/asfandyarsaeed1/README.md

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [asfandyarsaeed@hotmail.com](mailto:asfandyarsaeed@hotmail.com)
-* 🤝  I'm open to collaborating on Sentiment Analysis
+* 🤝  I'm open to collaborating on Data Science and Data Engineering Project

 ### Skills